pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Look at collaboration and openness as a positive thing, a way to do more good, more quickly.
 Trickle down economics.

-#### Asynchronous Research

-We don't just need an acceleration of science---we need a completely different paradigm.

-The questions don't change but the answers do
---- Dan Reed

 ### Democratizing Research

 It wasn't too long ago that science was dominated by amateurs.
 Research was an